 Compiling the Assessment Roll Part 2

-Each year our computer system must apply the Proposition 13 mandated inflation adjustment to those parcels which have not changed ownership to create the factored base year value.
-While this sounds simple, it requires careful work on the part of staff to ensure that, if only a partial interest in the property changed hands, the inflation adjustment is applied only to the portion of the property that did not change hands.
+Proposition 13 mandates an annual inflation adjustment of no more than 2% to any parcel that has not changed ownership or undergone new construction.
+While this sounds simple, it requires careful work on the part of assessor staff to insure that, if only a partial interest in the property changed hands, the inflation adjustment is applied only to the portion of the property that did not change hands.
 Also with new construction, we must be careful to apply the inflation adjustment only to the base year portion of the property because the new construction will carry its own base year and does not receive a current inflation adjustment if completed between July 1 and December 31.

 Annually we mail reporting forms to approximately 2,100 owners of vineyard parcels.
 Changes such as vines being pulled and re-planted and additions or removals of non-living improvements, such as stakes, wires, drip irrigation, etc. must be entered into our vine report database to ensure that owners are accurately assessed.

 Each of our 928 Williamson Act parcels must be reviewed each year to compare the restricted value based on capitalization of agricultural income to the factored Proposition 13 base year value so that the lower value can be enrolled.
 The net result is that 543 of the parcels under contract received a reduction of approximately $1 Billion in assessed value (or 1.9% of the $52.8 Billion total roll) with the other contract parcels being assessed at their Proposition 13 factored base year value.